Akshatchaube01/TimeWarp/README.md

 - [Git](https://git-scm.com/downloads) - Learn Git step-by-step by following the instructions provided [here](https://recodehive.com/how-to-install-git-git-tutorial/).

 ## How to Contribute
-If you think that you can add a new feature or want to fix a bug, we invite you to contribute to Online Book Sales and make this project better.
+If you think that you can add a new feature or want to fix a bug, we invite you to contribute to Timewarp and make this project better.
 To contribute:

 1. Create a folder at your desire location (usually at your desktop).